Skip to main content

 Wildcards

-Wildcard support allows a single Schedule Transfer API request to match and transfer multiple source files using a filename pattern.
+Wildcard support allows a single Scheduled Transfer API request to match and transfer multiple source files using a filename pattern.

 When a wildcard is used, UDMG evaluates the resolved source directory, identifies all files whose names match the pattern, and creates an individual Transfer Record for each match.